Sesame-roasted Halibut with Sweet and Spicy Rhubarb Sauce

 Place fillets in a parchment-lined baking dish.
 Brush with 2 tablespoons tamari and sprinkle with the sesame seeds.
 Roast for 12 to 15 minutes (depending on thickness) or until the halibut is just opaque through.
 Don't overcook!

 While the halibut is roasting, heat oil in a heavy sauté pan or wok over medium-high heat.
 Add the garlic and ginger and cook for a scant 30 seconds.
 Add the rhubarb and stir-fry for 30 seconds.
 Add the green onions, bell pepper strips and pasilla strips and stir-fry for 1 minute more.
-Reduce the heat to low and add remaining 2 tablespoons soy sauce along with the last four ingredients.
+Reduce heat to low and add remaining 2 tablespoons tamari along with the last four ingredients.
 Cook to heat through.

 Place the halibut on each of 4 plates and serve the sauce over the top.
 You may accompany it with steamed rice.
 Serve garnished with thinly sliced green onions.

 Each serving: 320 cal, 13g fat (1.5g sat), 45mg chol, 1090mg sodium, 16g carb, 2g fiber, 33g protein